-April 1986 Joined the Company April 2015 General Manager of Finance Dept.

-April 2017 Executive Officer and General Manager of Gas Resources Dept., Gas Resources & Energy Production Div.

-April 2018 Executive Officer and General Manager of Gas Resources Dept., Gas Resources & Energy Production Div., and Representative Director and President of Tokyo LNG Tanker Co., Ltd.
+- April 1986 Joined the Company - April 2015 General Manager of Finance Dept. - April 2017 Executive Officer and General Manager of Gas Resources Dept., Gas Resources & Energy Production Div. - April 2018 Executive Officer and General Manager of Gas Resources Dept., Gas Resources & Energy Production Div., and Representative Director and President of Tokyo LNG Tanker Co., Ltd. - April 2019 Managing Executive Officer, and Representative Director and President of Tokyo Gas Engineering Solutions Corporation - April 2021 Managing Executive Officer and Chief Executive of Energy Solution Div. - April 2022 Senior Managing Executive Officer and in charge of Secretary Dept., General Administration Dept., Corporate Communications Dept., Sustainability Dept. and Internal Audit Dept. (retired in March 2023) June 2023 Director (Current position)

-Solutions Corporation

-April 2022 Senior Managing Executive Officer and in charge of Secretary Dept., General Administration Dept., Corporate Communications Dept., Sustainability

-June 2023 Director (Current position)

-Reason for appointment as Director

 Mr. HIGO Takashi has experience mainly in operations related to finance, energy resources, corporate planning, and sales.
-He has engaged in efforts to improve the Company's financial strength as well as to enhance communication with customers, shareholders, and investors.
-In recent years, he has been dedicated to ensuring the soundness of management as the Executive Officer in charge of the Secretary Dept., General Administration Dept., Corporate Communications Dept., Sustainability Dept. and Internal
+He has engaged in appointment as efforts to improve the Company's financial strength as well as to enhance communication with customers, shareholders, and investors.
+In recent years, he has been dedicated to ensuring the soundness of management as the Executive Officer in charge of the Secretary Dept., General Administration Dept., Corporate Communications Dept., Sustainability Dept. and Internal Audit Dept.

-(Chairperson of the Audit Committee) INDO Mami
+(Chairperson of the Audit Committee)

+INDO Mami

 April 1985 Joined Daiwa Securities Co.
-Ltd. April 2009 Senior Managing Director and General Manager of Consulting Div. of Daiwa Institute of Research Ltd. April 2013 Executive Managing Director and Deputy General Manager of Investigation Div. of Daiwa Institute of Research Ltd. April 2016 Senior Managing Director of the Institute of Daiwa Institute of Research Ltd. (Retired in December 2016) December Commissioner of Securities and Exchange Surveillance Commission (Retired in December 2019) June 2020 Audit & Supervisory Board Member (External) of Ajinomoto Co., Inc June 2020 Outside Audit & Supervisory Board Member of AIG

-Japan Holdings KK June 2020 Director of the Company (Current position) June 2021 Outside Director of FUJITEC CO., LTD. (Retired in February 2023) June 2021 Outside Director of Ajinomoto Co., Inc. (Current position) June 2021 Outside Director of AIG Japan Holdings KK (Current position) June 2023 Outside Director of Mitsui Fudosan Co., Ltd. (Current Position)
+Ltd. April 2009 Senior Managing Director and General Manager of

+- Consulting Div. of Daiwa Institute of Research Ltd. April 2013 Executive Managing Director and Deputy General Manager of Investigation Div. of Daiwa Institute of Research I td. - April 2016 Senior Managing Director of the Institute of Daiwa Institute of Research Ltd. (Retired in December 2016) December: Commissioner of Securities and Exchange - Surveillance Commission (Retired in December 2019) June 2020 Audit & Supervisory Board Member (External) of Ajinomoto Co., Inc. - June 2020 Outside Audit & Supervisory Board Member of AIG Japan Holdings KK - June 2020 Director of the Company (Current position) June 2021 Outside Director of FUJITEC CO., LTD. (Retired in February 2023) - June 2021 Outside Director of Ajinomoto Co., Inc. (Current position) - June 2021 Outside Director of AIG Japan Holdings KK (Current position) - June 2023 Outside Director of Mitsui Fudosan Co., Ltd. (Current Position)

 Reason for appointment Ms. INDO Mami's capabilities in advanced and diverse management analysis and guidance she developed as an analyst and advisor in the financial industry, as well as her management sense from a risk perspective nurtured by her experience in a monitoring agency, will greatly contribute to the promotion and supervision of the Company's management strategies.

-Outside Director of Ajinomoto Co., Inc. Outside Director of AIG Japan Holdings KK Outside Director of Mitsui Fudosan Co., Ltd.
+Important Outside Director of Ajinomoto Co., Inc. concurrent Outside Director of AIG Japan Holdings KK positions Outside Director of Mitsui Fudosan Co., Ltd.